BREMF Emerging Artists

 What we offer our musicians

-BREMF Emerging Artists are supported with advice, mentoring and training opportunities, as well as performance opportunities and the chance to become involved in festival projects.
+As well as performance opportunities in the Festival, BREMF Emerging Artists are supported with advice, mentoring and training opportunities.
+A new addition for 2025 was a 4-day residency at Hawkwood College in Gloucestershire, offering the opportunity for development and growth.
 Alumni of the scheme are very much part of the BREMF ‘family’ and continue to be supported with references, opportunities and collaborations.

 Ensembles